 How can I best protect myself?

 There are several ways to protect yourself and those around you: Wash your hands often with soap and water for at least 20 seconds.
 Use hand sanitizer when you cannot wash with soap and water.
+Wear a mask.
 Cover your mouth when sneezing or coughing.
 Avoid touching your face.
 Clean frequently touched surfaces with a disinfectant that kills viruses.
 Avoid contact with people who are sick.
 Stay home when you’re sick.
 Get the COVID-19 vaccine when it becomes available to you.
 Learn more about prevention.

 Who is most at risk?